 1. Watch all the videos of the course, complete the study guides and take the quizzes.

-2. Read the prescribed pages from the reading material and attempt reading quizzes.
+2. Read the prescribed pages from the reading material and attempt any reading quizzes.

 3. Actively participate in the discussion forums.
-You would be required to contribute to the forum by posting at least 3 posts (1 initial post answering the questions in at least 200 words and 2 peer-postings (responding to others’ posts) of at least 100 words each).
-You may also express your own research in the wikis, thus demonstrating your growing interest in the topics studied in this course.
+You would be required to contribute to the forum by posting at least three (3) posts (1 initial post answering the questions in at least 200 words and 2 peer-postings (responding to others’ posts) of at least 100 words each).
+You may also express your own research in the forums, thus demonstrating your growing interest in the topics studied in this course.